Stratiz/Eden/README.md

   -- All of the following parameters are optional.
   Priority = 0, -- The default priority is 0.
 The higher the priority, the earlier the module will be loaded.
 Negative priorities are allowed and will always be loaded last.

-  Initialize = true, -- Determines if this modules :Init function will be called.
+  Initialize = true -- Determines if this modules :Init function will be called.
 If false, the module will not be initialized.
 Suitable for disabling modules.

-  -- These two are suitable for games that require modules to only run in certain places under a universe PlaceBlacklist = {
-    123, -- The place ID of the place to blacklist.
-  },
-  PlaceWhitelist = {
-    456, -- The place ID of the place to whitelist.
-If this table is empty, all places will be allowed.
-  }
 }

 --= Dependencies =--